 5. Relax At Sumlang Lake, Legazpi Philippines

-A particularily tranquil hotspot for families, friends and couples, Sumlang Lake near Cagsawa Ruins, is a great day out in Legazpi Philippines.
-Aside from the varied Bicolano cuisine on offer, the numerous local handicrafts on sale, and the unique close up view of Mayon Volcano, there are ample opportunities to take part in water-sports such as kayaking, fishing, rafting and aqua biking, all great things to do in the Philippines.
+Sumlang Lake also has ample opportunities to take part in water-sports such as kayaking, fishing, rafting and aqua biking, all great things to do in the Philippines.

 6. Sample Bicol’s Famous Chilli Ice Cream

-Legazpi City was the first time I’ve come across Chilli Ice Cream on a menu, #onlyinthephilippines as they say!
+Legazpi City was the first time I’ve come across Chilli Ice Cream on a menu, but as the region is known for its spicy food it doesn’t surprise me #onlyinthephilippines as they say!

 Chilli Ice cream can only found in the city of Legazpi, so which of the three spicy deserts would you be brave enough to try?